dereklegenzoff/azure-search-react-template/README.md

 1. Clone (or Fork and Clone) this repository

-1. Rename the "api/local.settings.json.rename" to "api/local.settings.json".
+1. Rename the `api/local.settings.json.rename` file to `api/local.settings.json`.

-The "local.settings.json" file holds all of the keys that the application needs.
+The `local.settings.json` file holds all of the keys that the application needs.
 You'll need to copy these keys in from the corresponding template output in the portal.

 ```json
 {